-- (b) Sick Leave may be taken when: - (i) the employee is sick; or - (ii) The spouse of the employee is sick; or - (iii) A dependent child or dependent parent of the employee or of the spouse of the employee is sick. - (c) Employees shall be entitled to use any available sick leave to supplement earnings related compensation by 20% for any day for which the employee is paid earnings related compensation under the Accident Rehabilitation and Compensation Insurance Act 1992. - (d) Sick leave shall accumulate to a maximum of 60 days by carrying forward from one year to another any unused paid sick leave. - (e) Employees shall notify the employer, as soon as possible on any day that the employee wishes to take sick leave, of their intention to take leave. - (f) Employees shall not be entitled to be paid sick leave for any day for which the employee is paid earnings related compensation under the Accident Rehabilitation and Compensation Insurance Act 1992. - (g) Employees shall not be entitled to be paid sick leave on any day not normally worked by them. - (h) The employer may require a claim for sick leave to be supported by a medical certificate. - (i) The entitlements contained in this clause shall not form part of any benefit payable on termination of the agreement. - (j) In order to achieve best safety for residents, where an employee is asymptomatic but is required to isolate for reasons related to Covid-19 exposure, there will be no deduction from their sick leave but they remain paid at the relevant daily rate until cleared to work.
+- (iii) A dependent child or dependent parent of the employee or of the spouse of the employee is sick. - (c) Employees shall be entitled to use any available sick leave to supplement earnings related compensation by 20% for any day for which the employee is paid earnings-related compensation under the Accident Rehabilitation and Compensation Insurance Act 1992. - (d) Sick leave shall accumulate to a maximum of 60 days by carrying forward from one year to another any unused paid sick leave. - (e) Employees shall notify the employer, as soon as possible on any day that the employee wishes to take sick leave, of their intention to take leave. - (f) Employees shall not be entitled to be paid sick leave for any day for which the employee is paid earnings-related compensation under the Accident Rehabilitation and Compensation Insurance Act 1992. - (g) Employees shall not be entitled to be paid sick leave on any day not normally worked by them. - (h) The employer may require a claim for sick leave to be supported by a medical certificate. - (i) The entitlements contained in this clause shall not form part of any benefit payable on termination of the agreement. - (j) In order to achieve best safety for residents, where an employee is asymptomatic but is required to isolate for reasons related to Covid-19 exposure, there will be no deduction from their sick leave but they remain paid at the relevant daily rate until cleared to work.

-In addition The Dutch Village Trust, at its discretion, approve up to 5 days additional leave on pay in any one year on a case by case basis.
+In addition, The Dutch Village Trust, at its discretion, approve up to 5 days additional leave on pay in any one year on a case by case basis.

-15. BEREAVEMENT LEAVE
+16. BEREAVEMENT LEAVE